Zyg-D/sql/README.md

 )
 SELECT * FROM sale_stats
 UNPIVOT (
-    (quantity, amount) -- new col names for values
-    FOR product_code -- new col name for dimension (old col names) IN (
+    (quantity, amount) -- new col names for old values FOR product_code -- name for new dimension col (old col names will go to this col as values) IN (
         (a_qty, a_val) AS 'A', -- old col names as new values in dimension col (b_qty, b_val) AS 'B'